 Job portals are very useful tools.
 Few good job portals are Reed, Matchtech, Monster, NewScientist Jobs, Jobs.ac.uk, Prospects.ac.uk etc. However, signing up for the job portals is not enough.
 You have to visit the portals and search jobs strategically.
 You have to apply on the websites of those advertised companies and/or recruiting agencies, rather than on the job portal sites directly.
 Do not apply to ten job positions on the job portal using the same CV and covering letter; that would be a waste of your time.

 I would provide my example here: On the NewScientist Jobs, I had entered “Graduate + Pharmacology + Tissue Culture + Radiation” as keywords and got a list of around twenty vacancies.
 I had applied to first five of them (on their websites, and NOT on NewScientist Jobs), and I got interview offers from the first two.

 Skills are useless if you don’t market them.
 Treat yourself as a Brand, and promote yourself wherever possible (including Facebook).
 You have to reach out to proper people, and the best available platform would be LinkedIn.
 You should make a habit of attending the Recruitment & Career Fairs.
 The fairs are attended by prospective recruiters and talent management coaches, who can help you with job hunting.
+With the rise of social media, any potential recruiter is able to find all your information just by using something as simple as an online phone book.
+You never know the sorts of people you can end up meeting through these networking events.
 Networking is not only important for getting to know about job vacancies but these skills would make you even more employable.

 Recruitment agencies are very useful, as they are an excellent source of hidden-jobs.
 Besides, several big companies outsource the hiring process to the recruitment agencies.